 Many species living in Germany are under animal protection.
 It is strictly forbidden to capture or even kill these animals.
 Specially protected and strictly protected species may not be taken from nature.

 All wild animals enjoy a so-called minimum protection.
-This general protection is regulated in chapter 5, section 2, § 39 BNatSchG (general protection of wild animals and plants; authorization to issue statutory ordinances).
+This general protection is regulated in Chapter 5, section 2, § 39 BNatSchG (general protection of wild animals and plants; authorization to issue statutory ordinances).

 The purpose of this article is to raise awareness about protected species and is not to be seen as legal advice.